sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 ## Paper Track Guidelines

 There are three tracks for papers.
 Reviewers and APCs will be assigned to review papers in one of the three tracks.
-Please ensure that the Program Chairs know your preferences for the track(s) where you can provide the most expertise and best feedback.
+Please ensure that the Program Chairs know your preferences (this is done in the reviewer signup form) for the track(s) where you can provide the most expertise and best feedback.

 Authors must choose the track that they feel best fits their submission.  **Review the submission using the guidelines for the track the submission is in; not the track you would prefer it to be in.**  The Program Chairs will not move papers between tracks.